-The San Gabriel Valley Mosquito and Vector Control District is a public health agency that is committed to providing ongoing vector control for residents of cities that are members of the District.
-We incorporate an integrated vector management (IVM) program comprised of several key elements to protect public health.
+The San Gabriel Valley Mosquito and Vector Control District is a public health agency that is committed to providing the highest level of protection from vectors and vector-borne diseases to people in the District.